appcelerator-archive/amp/examples/stacks/apirs/README.md

     $ docker login services-registry.cloudapp-enterprise-preprod.appctest.com:5000

-Build the `kvcodec` tool in order to prepare your consul KV configuration:
+Build the `kvcodec` tool in order to prepare your consul KV configuration and run in this directory:

     $ go build -o kvcodec .